Angela Houtz, September 6, 1974-September 11, 2001,

 Angie served her country and the homeless – until 9/11 cut her life short.

-At one point, former President, Barack Obama transformed September 11 into a “National Day of Service and Remembrance.”
+At one point, former President Barack Obama transformed September 11 into a “National Day of Service and Remembrance.”
 According to the website for the 9/11 Day of Service, we were intended to “set aside a little time on 9/11 to plan or perform at least one good deed that helps someone else who may need assistance, or to support a cause that you care about.”
-It is only fitting to write about Angela M. Houtz, an extraordinary young woman whose life was dedicated to service both to her country and to those described by Jesus in the Gospel of Matthew as “the least of these.”
+It is only fitting then to write about Angela M. Houtz, an extraordinary young woman whose life was dedicated to service both to her country and to those described by Jesus in the Gospel of Matthew as “the least of these.”

 During work hours, Angie was an extremely important civilian employee for the U.S. Navy at the Pentagon.
 But on Thursday nights, she could be found barreling through the streets of Northwest Washington, DC in a Salvation Army “canteen” truck, giving a hot meal to the homeless men and women sleeping on the steam grates.
 Just a few months before she was killed, Angie said: